 From Hyrule Field, our first destination is Lon Lon Ranch.
 Pretty easy to find, as it’s in the very center of the field.

 Once you get there, play the Sun’s Song to make it night.
 There are two Gold Skulltulas that can be found in the wee hours, the first of which is on the farm house.
-Follow your ears and you’ll see it in the lit up window above. use your Boomerang to snag the token, then head to the opposite side of the ranch, where the tall skinny structure is in the corner.
+Follow your ears and you’ll see it in the lit up window above. use your Boomerang to snag token #32, then head to the opposite side of the ranch, where the tall skinny structure is in the corner.
 On the shorter wall that appears to go through the building is our next Gold Skulltula.
-Once again, use the Boomerang to snag it.
+Once again, use the Boomerang to snag token #33.

 ~ On The Way To Kakariko ~

 Go back out to the Field and work your way towards Kakariko Village.
 Right after the small bridge, there’s a lone tree off to the left.
 Lay a bomb near the back side of it (towards the wall) to make a hole appear.
 Fall in and kill the Big Skulltula along with the Gold Skulltula hiding in the corner.
-Use the Boomerang to snag the token.
+Use the Boomerang to snag token #34.

 ~ Skulltula Reward: 30 Tokens ~